Guggyco/guggy-docs/docs/android.md

 To provide the user with previewed results, make a regular call to `createGug()`

 Then use the result to show all possibilities.

 Once the user clicks, make the following call:

 ````

-Guggy.autoResultWithSelectedURL(
+Guggy.autoResult(
     guggyResult,
     currentPackageName, // e.g. "com.whatsapp"
+    RequestType.Animated, // The selected item's type
-    selectedURL, // The selected preview's URL
+    position, // The selected item's position in its array
     context,
     new IErrorCallback() {
         @Override